Doomwatch: Background

-The series
+Synopsis

-The formal name of the protagonist's organization was "Department for the Observation and Measurement of Scientific Work".
-Officially Doomwatch was an agency dedicated to preserving the world from dangers of unprincipled scientific research.
-In the words of one character, "We were set up to investigate any scientific research, Public or Private, which could possibly be harmful to Man."
-Its actual intended purpose was to form a body with little power meant in order to stifle public protest and secure green votes.
-However, the incorruptible Spencer Quist and his allies soon gave the agency some actual power and influence.
+The formal name of the protagonist's organisation was "Department for the Observation and Measurement of Scientific Work".
+Officially, Doomwatch was an agency dedicated to preserving the world from dangers of unprincipled scientific research.
+In the words of one character, "We were set up to investigate any scientific research, public or private, which could possibly be harmful to man".
+Its actual intended purpose was to form a body with little power, in order to stifle public protest whilst securing green votes.
+The incorruptible Spencer Quist and his allies soon gave the agency power and influence.

 Quist had worked on the development of the atomic bomb and seen his wife die of radiation poisoning; Ridge was the secret agent type and Wren a conscientious researcher.
-Together they took science into people's living rooms, explaining about embryo research, subliminal messages, wonder drugs, dumping of toxic waste, noise pollution, nuclear weaponry, animal exploitation, etc.
+Together they took science into people's living rooms, explaining about embryo research, subliminal messages, wonder drugs, dumping of toxic waste, noise pollution, nuclear weaponry and animal exploitation.

-Storylines included a genetic mutation that created a particularly large and vicious race of rats, and a virus that ate away at all types of plastics causing aeroplanes to fall out of the sky.
-There were also less dramatic stories such as an episode that centred around the medical dangers of jet lag.
+Stories included a genetic mutation that created a particularly large and vicious race of rats, and a virus that ate away at all types of plastics, causing aeroplanes to fall out of the sky.
+There were also less dramatic stories such as an episode on the medical dangers of jet lag.
 After Davis and Pedler left the series at the conclusion of the second series in 1971, the series turned into a more conventional thriller drama.
 The two creators openly criticised this change.

-The first two series each consisted of thirteen episodes, and the third of twelve, of which one, titled "Sex and Violence", was not transmitted.
+The first two series consisted of thirteen episodes each and the third of twelve but "Sex and Violence", was not transmitted.
 It has been suggested that this was because of objections to either its use of stock news footage of a public execution in Lagos, or its presentation of characters designed to be satirical analogues of Mary Whitehouse, Cliff Richard and Lord Longford.
 The execution footage has appeared on British television a number of times since 1972, notably in a 1988 edition of Panorama about violence on television.

 Doomwatch was popular, and at its peak drew audiences of as high as 13.6 million for the episode "Invasion", filmed mostly in the village of Grassington in North Yorkshire.
 The start of every series merited a cover feature on the BBC's Radio Times listings magazine, which even today is a prestigious feat for a programme.
 The series was also sold abroad, gaining some popularity when transmitted in Canada.